moloy900/toolesy/pages/text-tool/text-to-handwriting-converter.md

       <li><strong>Anyone with Handwriting Difficulties:</strong> Produce neat, legible handwritten documents regardless of physical writing ability.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: How many handwriting fonts are available?</strong><br>
+    <p><strong>How many handwriting fonts are available?</strong><br>
-      A: Currently, we offer 13 different handwriting fonts, each with a unique style and appearance.
+      Currently, we offer 13 different handwriting fonts, each with a unique style and appearance.
 You can preview each font before applying it to your text.</p>

-    <p><strong>Q: Can I adjust the spacing between letters and words?</strong><br>
+    <p><strong>Can I adjust the spacing between letters and words?</strong><br>
-      A: Yes, our tool provides sliders to customize letter spacing, word spacing, and line spacing to achieve the exact look you want.</p>
+      Yes, our tool provides sliders to customize letter spacing, word spacing, and line spacing to achieve the exact look you want.</p>

-    <p><strong>Q: What file formats can I download my handwriting in?</strong><br>
+    <p><strong>What file formats can I download my handwriting in?</strong><br>
-      A: You can download your converted text as PNG images (perfect for sharing online) or PDF documents (ideal for printing).</p>
+      You can download your converted text as PNG images (perfect for sharing online) or PDF documents (ideal for printing).</p>

-    <p><strong>Q: Is there a limit to how much text I can convert at once?</strong><br>
+    <p><strong>Is there a limit to how much text I can convert at once?</strong><br>
-      A: You can convert large amounts of text, though very long documents may be split across multiple pages in the PDF download.</p>
+      You can convert large amounts of text, though very long documents may be split across multiple pages in the PDF download.</p>

-    <p><strong>Q: Is my text kept private when I use this tool?</strong><br>
+    <p><strong>Is my text kept private when I use this tool?</strong><br>
-      A: Absolutely.
+      Absolutely.
 All processing happens locally in your browser.
 Your text is never sent to our servers, ensuring complete privacy and security.</p>

     <h3>Why Choose Our Text to Handwriting Converter?</h3>
     <p>Our <strong>online handwriting converter</strong> stands out for its simplicity, customization options, and privacy features.
 Unlike many online tools, we don't store your text on our servers - all processing happens in your browser.
 This means your personal notes, assignments, and documents remain completely private.
 The tool also works offline once loaded, making it reliable even with unstable internet connections.</p>